open-policy-agent/opa/docs/content/external-data.md

 The drawback is that the consistency of the data with the source of truth is worse than the `input` case and could be better or worse than the consistency for the JWT case (because JWTs only get updated on login).
 One feature currently under design is a delta-based bundle protocol, which could improve the data consistency model significantly by lowering the cost of frequent updates.
 But as it stands this approach is ideal when the data is relatively static and the data fits into memory.

+### Ecosystem Projects

+Loading policy and data via Bundles is an important part of the OPA API.
+A number of ecosystem projects make use of this functionality to share code and keep data up-to-date.
+{{<
+  ecosystem_feature_link
+  key="opa-bundles"
+  singular_intro="There is currently 1 project"
+  singular_link="listed in the OPA Ecosystem" plural_outro="which integrates with Bundles." plural_intro="There are" plural_link="COUNT projects"
+  plural_outro="which are listed in the OPA Ecosystem which use or work with Bundles."
+>}}

 ## Option 4: Push Data

 Another way to replicate external data in its entirety into OPA is to use OPA's API for injecting arbitrary JSON data.
 You can build a replicator that pulls information out of the external data source and pushes that information in OPA through its API.
 This approach is similar in most respects to the bundle API, except it lets you optimize for update latency and network traffic.